jaxcksn/FSMD/README.md

 To install on Windows, run the following command:

-    FSDM install
+    FSMD install

 _Note:_ The windows installer does not add the Graphviz executables to your system path.
-It instead installs to a location in `%LOCALAPPDATA`, which is added to the PATH only when running FSDM.
+It instead installs to a location in `%LOCALAPPDATA`, which is added to the PATH only when running FSMD.
 If you don't know what this means, don't worry about it.

 </details>